Kazuhiko Nishijima: Life

 where Q is the electric charge, I_{3} is the isospin projection, B is the baryon number, and S is the strangeness quantum number of the particle.
 This formula was pivotal for the later development of the quark model by Gell-Mann and George Zweig in 1964 (independently of each other).

 From 1956 to 1958, Nishijima worked in Göttingen, Germany, upon the invitation of Werner Heisenberg.
 In 1958, he moved to the United States and joined the Institute for Advanced Study in Princeton, New Jersey.
 A year and a half later, he became a professor at the University of Illinois at Urbana–Champaign.
 In 1966, he returned to the University of Tokyo, where he founded a theoretical physics research group and served in some administrative positions.
-From 1986 until 1989, he served as the director of the Research Institute for Fundamental Physics at Kyoto University, and from 1995 until 2005, he was the president of the Nishina Memorial Foundation, a foundation that promotes physics in Japan, and in 1955 he was the first recipient of the physics prize awarded by the foundation.
+From 1986 until 1989, he served as the director of the Research Institute for Fundamental Physics at Kyoto University, and from 1995 until 2005, he was the president of the Nishina Memorial Foundation, a foundation that promotes physics in Japan (in 1955 he was the first recipient of the physics prize awarded by the foundation).

-Nishijima kept active in research until near the end of his life.
-His last subjects of research were color confinement and noncommutative quantum field theory.
+Nishijima remained active in physics research until near the end of his life.
+His final subjects of study were color confinement and noncommutative quantum field theory.

 He died of leukemia on 15 February 2009 at the age of 82.